2010 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 26 January 2010.
+This was the 6th Presidential election held in the country's history, and the Nominations were accepted on 17 December 2009.
+Incumbent President Mahinda Rajapaksa proceeded to win re-election with 57.88% of the vote, defeating Sarath Fonseka of the New Democratic Front, back by the United National Party.
+Fonseka received 40%, carrying the formerly LTTE-occupied Northern and Eastern Provinces.
+The remaining twenty candidates each garnered less than 0.5% of the popular vote.

-The elections were announced on 23 November 2009 when incumbent President Mahinda Rajapaksa decided to seek a fresh mandate prior to the expiration of his term in 2011.
+The elections were announced on 23 November 2009 when President Rajapaksa decided to seek a fresh mandate prior to the expiration of his term in 2011.
 Nominations were accepted on 17 December 2009.

 Rajapaksa, who was elected president for a 6-year term in November 2005, was the candidate of the ruling United People's Freedom Alliance.
 General Sarath Fonseka, a former commander of the Sri Lankan Army, was his main opponent in the election.
 Fonseka had been endorsed by a number of main opposition parties, including the United National Party and the Janatha Vimukthi Peramuna.

-President Rajapaksa proceeded to win re-election, over 57% of all votes cast.
-Fonseka received over 40%, carrying the Northern and Eastern Provinces of Sri Lanka.
-The remaining twenty candidates all garnered less than 0.5% of the popular vote.

 Background

-In 2005, Mahinda Rajapaksa was elected to his first term as president, defeating former prime minister Ranil Wickramasinghe, the United National Party (UNP) candidate.
-Before the election, Mahinda Rajapaksa was Prime Minister under President Chandrika Kumaratunga.
+In 2005, Mahinda Rajapaksa was elected to his first term as president, defeating opposition leader Ranil Wickremesinghe, the United National Party (UNP) candidate.
+Prior to the election, Mahinda Rajapaksa served as Prime Minister under President Chandrika Kumaratunga from 2004 to 2005.
 Rajapaksa won a narrow victory, by 190,000 votes, or 50.29% of the popular vote.
-The separatist Tamil Tigers had called for a boycott of the election in the Northern and Eastern provinces, resulting in a minimal turnout, which the opposition claimed resulted in their defeat.
+The separatist Liberation Tigers of Tamil Eelam had called for a boycott of the election in the Northern and Eastern provinces, resulting in a minimal turnout, which the opposition claimed resulted in their defeat.

-The Constitution of Sri Lanka allows the president to ask for a fresh election after four years into his first term of office (per the Constitution, a President is elected to a six-year term).
-Accordingly, President Rajapaksa informed the Commissioner of Elections on 23 November 2009 of his intention to hold a presidential election before the end of his current term of office.
+The term of the Office of the President is 6 years, and the 3rd Amendment to the Constitution of Sri Lanka allows the president to ask for an Early Presidential election after four years into his first term of office.
+Rajapaksa, whose first term began on 19 November 2005, is constitutionally eligible to call an Early Presidential election since 19 November 2009.
+Accordingly, President Rajapaksa informed the Commissioner of Elections about his intention to hold a presidential election before the end of his current term of office.
+He announced his intention via a Gazette Extraordinary, issued on 23 November 2009.

+The elections would be the first presidential elections to be held in Sri Lanka since the end of the Sri Lankan Civil War.

 Preparations

-Dayananda Dissanayake, the Commissioner of Elections, announced on 27 November 2009 that the presidential election would be held on 26 January 2010.
-Nominations for the election were accepted on 17 December 2009.
-Sri Lankans registered with the Department of Elections and eligible to vote totalled 14,088,500, up from 13,327,160 in the November 2005 presidential elections.
+On 27 November 2009, Dayananda Dissanayake, Commissioner of Elections, issued that the Presidential election would be scheduled for 26 January 2010.
+Nominations were accepted from 9.00am to 11.00am IST, on 17 December 2009.
+Sri Lankans registered with the Department of Elections, and eligible to vote, totaled 14,088,500, a significant increase from 13,327,160 in the previous Presidential elections held in 2005.
 Over 11,000 polling booths were set up across the country for receiving ballots.